The Keto Verdict on Isomalt: 5 Better Low-Carb Sweetener Alternatives

-Keto (Low Carb) | Written by Nathan Petitpas | Updated on 12 April 2023
+Keto (Low Carb) | Written by Nathan Petitpas | Updated on 24 July 2024

 The truth is, yes, isomalt is keto but understanding it’s carb contents will prove that isomalt is really just okay to use on keto and depending on the application, you should use these 5 low carb keto sweeteners seen below instead.

 Isomalt dates all the way back to the 1960’s and is a fairly keto-friendly sugar free sweetener called a sugar alcohol.
-Sugar alcohols look and feel like sugar, but they are actually derived from different plants and berries through a chemical process and are just a fraction of the calories of normal sugar.1 Isomalt comes from the sugar of beets and while it has many similarities to sugar, including taste, it has only between 50% to 60% of its sweetness.
+Sugar alcohols look and feel like sugar, but they are actually derived from different plants and berries through a chemical process and are just a fraction of the calories of normal sugar.2 Isomalt comes from the sugar of beets and while it has many similarities to sugar, including taste, it has only between 50% to 60% of its sweetness.

 The common use of isomalt is as a replacement for sugar in hard candies and works particularly well in types of candy that need to be boiled as well as sugar sculptures due to its propensity not to crystallize.
 However, it typically needs to be combined with additional sweeteners to enhance its own sweetness.

-Sugar alcohols are difficult for the body to digest and tend to pass through the stomach and intestines without much effect on blood sugar and insulin levels.3 Although this is generally true, it is important to pay attention when consuming Isomalt and other sugar alcohols to ensure they don’t affect insulin or ketosis on a personal level.
+Sugar alcohols are difficult for the body to digest and tend to pass through the stomach and intestines without much effect on blood sugar and insulin levels.4 Although this is generally true, it is important to pay attention when consuming Isomalt and other sugar alcohols to ensure they don’t affect insulin or ketosis on a personal level.

-Isomalt: Keto Net Carbs and Nutritional Information
+Isomalt: Keto Net Carbs & Nutritional Information

 Isomalt has a similar carb to calorie ratio as sugar; while sugar is 100% carbohydrates per serving, isomalt is 97% carbohydrates.
 What stands out when taking a closer look at the nutrition facts per 100 grams of both isomalt and sugar, is the large calorie difference and the amount of sugar alcohols in isomalt vs sugar.